AKloc/BookNotes/Professional/Alice and Bob Learn Application Security.md

 - Actively disable any HTTP verbs you're not using.
 - AUTHN = Authentication - validates you are who say you are.
 - AUTHZ = Authorization - validates you're allowed to do what you're trying to do.
-- "Access Control" = the system that manages AUTH
+- "Access Control" = the system that manages AUTHZ.
+- Use a pre-made Auth system, e.g. OAUTH.
+- Session Management:
+	- Track session using a session ID or a session token.
+They're the same thing.
+They get passed in secure cookies

 **What can I do with this?**